Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: Computation of variation of reparametrization functions for a model case

 Proposition \ref{prop: firstdev} allows us to consider first and second variations of reparametrization functions in terms of Liv\v{s}ic cohomology class instead of individual functions.
 From now on, for first and second variations of reparametrization functions, we will no longer distinguish cohomologous elements.

-Because $X$ has the DPG property, to recover the information of $\partial_{s}f_{\rho_{0}}$, it suffices to compute $\Tr(\partial_{s}D_{H(0)}\pi)$ on each closed geodesic.
+Because $X$ is a hyperbolic surface and the geodesic flow is Anosov.
+The vectors tangent to periodic geodesics are dense in $TX$.
+To recover the information of $\partial_{s}f_{\rho_{0}}$, it suffices to compute $\Tr(\partial_{s}D_{H(0)}\pi)$ on each closed geodesic.
 Similarly, to compute the second variations of reparametrization functions, it suffices to compute them on each closed geodesic.

 Now we start to give a complete computation of the first and second variations of reparametrization functions for the case $\partial_{\beta}g_{\alpha \alpha}(\sigma)$.
-The steps of our argument are divided into different subsections: \begin{enumerate} \item We set up coordinates adapted to the closed geodesics we model and conclude properties of affine metrics on these geodesics. \item We construct a homogeneous ODE arising from the parallel transport equation for the base flat connection at $\rho(0)=\sigma \in \mathcal{T}(S)$ and obtain the first variation of reparametrization functions. \item We consider a family of parallel transport equations associated to a family of flat connections by solving Hitchin's equations based at $\rho(0)=\sigma \in \mathcal{T}(S)$.
+The steps of our argument are divided into different subsections: \begin{enumerate} \item We set up coordinates adapted to the closed geodesics we study and conclude special properties of affine metrics with respect to chosen coordinates on these geodesics. \item We first construct a homogeneous ODE arising from the parallel transport equation for the base flat connection at $\rho(0)=\sigma \in \mathcal{T}(S)$.
+This leads formulas fro first variation of reparametrization functions proved in \cite{Variation_along_FuchsianLocus}. \item We consider a family of parallel transport equations associated to a family of flat connections by solving Hitchin's equations based at $\rho(0)=\sigma \in \mathcal{T}(S)$.
 The variation of this family of parallel transport equations at $\sigma$ gives rise to some nonhomogeneous ODEs and yields solutions to second variations of reparametrization functions on the closed geodesics we consider. \item We extend our computation from the closed geodesics to the surface. \end{enumerate}